Loom Hero Image

 1

-How Might We accurately represent someone's life and the impact they had on others, while still allowing for a control over their narrative?
+How Might We accurately represent someone's life and the impact they had on others, while still allowing for control over their narrative?

 2